Owen-Exon/The-Network-Setting/The Origins/Creators/Time (Creator).md

 > I am Time.
 I take a seed of chaos and plant it within all worlds.
 To give meaning with impermanence.

-Time wanted to ensure that unlike [[The chaos (Principle Cosmos)|the chaos]] all worlds would change over time, and so placed a small seed of the chaos of before into the new worlds.
+Time wanted to ensure that unlike [[The chaos (Prime Cosmos)|the chaos]] all worlds would change over time, and so placed a small seed of the chaos of before into the new worlds.